Mood Stabilizer Options page

 Carbamazepine can rarely cause a severe anemia -- your bone marrow stops making red blood cells.
 Less rarely, though still very uncommonly, it can cause the marrow to stop making white blood cells.
 These are your infection-fighting cells, and without enough, you would be vulnerable to a severe infection.
 Unfortunately, you cannot feel your white blood cell level (too few red cells -- "anemia" -- is a problem you can feel!).
 Therefore blood tests are required at least for the first 6 months when this white cell problem usually shows up; after that, it's much less clear when or even if to monitor; here's a little essay on balancing tests and safety).

 While lithium and valproate may have more daily side effect risks, at least they do not have these potentially fatal risks (except that virtually any medication you take can cause a rare "idiosyncratic" reaction, like an allergic response, and be fatal; this is more common for routine antibiotics than it is for routine mood stabilizers).
 Thus for almost all patients, carbamazepine is a distant second choice relative to lithium and valproate.
-This is why Trileptal, which is carbamazepine with an extra oxygen (oxcarbazepine) is an important new medication: it does not cause this blood cell problem -- but it's much more expensive than carbamazepine, which is available as a generic.

 I usually begin with 200mg slow release twice daily, or even once daily if I'm really being cautious.
 I increase to 600 mg total as soon as the lower dose is clearly tolerated.
 Some patients just cant take carbamazepine even in the lowest doses: they develop severe nausea, dizziness, and a listlessness that does not diminish with time.
 This makes things a little tricky, as these are the side effects (along with blurred vision) of too high a carbamazepine level.
-However, with the "autoinduction" phenomenon reviewed below, patients who can handle the lower doses will generally find these side effects diminish rapidly, within 3-4 days.
+However, patients who can handle the lower doses will generally find these side effects diminish rapidly, within 3-4 days.
 They often experience them again at each dose increment, again diminishing quite rapidly.

 Carbamazepine increases the activity of enzyme systems in the liver, so that the liver chews up medications more quickly.
 This generally reduces the blood levels of almost any medication metabolized in the liver (most medications are).
 Thus carbamazepine has multiple potential interactions with other common medications, but generally it lowers their levels.
 So the risk to watch for is loss of effectiveness of a medication that was previously working.
 There are two classic medications to watch for in this respect: warfarin (coumadin), a blood thinner; and birth control pills!
 Women on BCPs are at risk of pregnancy when carbamazepine is started and should use additional means of birth control until their cycles are clearly regulated and the dose of carbamazepine is no longer increasing.